 In the love cage, some people hook on artificial plants, vines or pieces of fabric.
 These are the 'relaxing' places for the flies to land when they grow tired flying around.
 They are not totally necessary but it keeps the flies from crowding the four-sided mesh screen surrounding where they usually chill.

 You can use a mosquito netting or mesh screen with a smaller-sized aperture (or opening) so no flies can escape out when you open or close the cage.
 This can ensure better chances of mating.

 Responses to Readers' Questions

 In most cases, I have problems with ants eating my BSF eggs and the neonates....How can I manage this?

---> You could try sprinkling some chalk, diatomaceous earth, neem oil or kerosene oil around your raising area.
+--> You could try sprinkling some chalk, diatomaceous earth, neem oil, black oil or kerosene oil around your raising area.
 If it is really bad, some folks use boric acid ant traps or chemical ant deterrents.
 Spray around at a distance so it won't affect your BSF eggs or neonates.
 A bowl of sugary water might distract the ants' attention to the eggs.
 When your BSF is crowded in number, the ants and houseflies may visit less often.
 I hope this helps!